·StorageOwnerAdvisor Team

 Marketing & Web Services

-Summary: Your storage facility may be full of great units — but if your web design is outdated, you're losing rentals to the competitor down the street.
+Summary: Your storage facility might be full of great units.
+If your website looks dated, those rentals are going to the competitor down the street.

-The self-storage industry is booming.
-There are now more than 50,000 storage facilities across the United States — more locations than all U.S. Subway, Dollar General, and CVS outlets combined.
-With over 2.1 billion square feet of rentable space in operation and new supply continuing to be added, competition for tenants has never been more intense.
+The self-storage industry is having a moment.
+There are more than 50,000 facilities across the country right now.
+That's more locations than every Subway, Dollar General, and CVS in America put together.
+With 2.1 billion square feet of rentable space already in the market, and more being built every quarter, the competition for tenants is brutal.

-81% of shoppers conduct online research before making a purchase — including before renting a storage unit.
+81% of shoppers do research online before they buy.
+That includes people renting storage units.
 (Invoca, 2024)

-What happens when they find you — or don't find you?
+So what happens when they find you, or don't find you?
 The numbers are blunt:

-• Nearly one in three U.S. shoppers (31%) have decided against a business simply because it lacked a proper website.
+• Nearly one in three U.S. shoppers (31%) have decided against a business simply because it didn't have a proper website.
 (Network Solutions, 2025)

-• 62% of consumers say they would avoid a business if they found incorrect information online.
+• 62% of consumers say they'll avoid a business if they find incorrect information online.
 (BrightLocal, 2023)

 • 61% will leave for a competitor's site if they don't find what they need within five seconds.
 (Forbes, 2024)

-In a market with over 50,000 competing facilities, losing a prospect to slow load times or missing contact information is a very real — and very avoidable — problem.
+In a market with 50,000 competing facilities, losing a prospect because your site is slow or your phone number is wrong is a real problem.
+It's also one you can fix this week.

 The mobile experience drives real decisions

-• 57% of internet users say they won't recommend a business whose website performs poorly on mobile.
+• 57% of internet users won't recommend a business whose website is broken on mobile.
 (Forbes, 2024)

-• A one-second delay in mobile page load time can increase the likelihood of a bounce by 123% if load time climbs to 10 seconds.
+• A one second delay in mobile load time can push bounce rates up by 123% once load time climbs to ten seconds.
 (Network Solutions, 2025)

-A mobile-optimized web design isn't a nice-to-have.
-For a significant share of your potential tenants, it's the only way they will ever interact with your digital presence.
+A mobile site isn't a nice to have anymore.
+For a real chunk of your potential tenants, it's the only way they'll ever see your business.

 What a mobile-optimized storage website should include